matheusd/dcrlnd/docker/README.md

 # Include funding transaction in block thereby opening the channel:
 # We need six confirmations to channel active
-$ docker-compose run dcrctl generate 6
+$ docker-compose exec dcrd dcrctl generate 6

 # Check that channel with "Bob" was opened:
 alice$ dcrlncli --simnet listchannels